What now? And a glance back to what then.

 The table here shows the rates of participation in sixteen European countries.
 The UK is the only nation that has continued to use the first-past-the-post election system.
-All the others use proportional representation except France which operates a two-round presidential election.
-It usually ends up in a run-off between two candidates decided by a simple majority and we therefore show the turnout rate in the second round.
+The others use proportional representation except for France where a two-round presidential election operates which usually ends up in a run-off decided on a simple majority between two candidates.
+We show the turnout rate in the second round.

-The data is a snapshot that can be used for a variety of purposes the main ones being:
+The table is kept up to date with revision made as soon as possible after new elections are held (Column 2).
+It is a snapshot making available data that can be used for a variety of purposes, the main ones being:

-a) to evaluate and rank UK turnout against the other European countries (Column 7).
+a) to evaluate and rank UK turnout against principal European countries (Column 7).

 b) to allow readers to form a view on any relationship between the rate of turnout and the system of election in use (Column 6).